silverstripe/silverstripe-framework/docs/en/reference/site-reports.md

 			return 'All Pages';
 		}

-		// what we want the report to return and what order public function sourceRecords($params = null) {
+		// what we want the report to return public function sourceRecords($params = null) {
 			return Page::get()->sort('Title');
 		}